msped/AutoLog/README.md

 # AutoLog

 AutoLog is a parts manager for Car enthusiasts.
 The site will keep a record of all car parts with the benefit of giving a total price as well as giving other the chance to vote on users builds.

-You can view the project here on Heroku: http://autolog-msped.herokuapp.com/
+You can view the project [here on Heroku.](http://autolog-msped.herokuapp.com/)

 ## UX